-Since it is difficult to provide a complete description of a simulation model in an article-length report, other forms of sharing information about a simulation have to be developed.
-Complete documentation should include the source code for running the model, a full description of the model, how to run the program, and the how to understand the output files.
-An example of such documentation is available for a study of ethnocentrism, Axelrod and Hammond (2003).
-The documentation is at http://www-personal.umich.edu/~axe/.
-Other examples of models and their documentation are available at http://www.brookings.edu/dybdocroot/es/dynamics/models/.
+Since it is difficult to provide a complete description of a simulation model in an articlelength report, other forms of sharing information about a simulation have to be developed.
+Complete documentation should include the source code for running the model, a full description of the model, how to run the program, and how to understand the output files.
+An example of such documentation is available for a study of ethnocentrism, Axelrod, Hammond and Grafen (2004).
+The documentation is at umich.edu/~axe/AHG/main.htm.

-4. Replication of Simulations
+3.4.
+Replication of Simulations

 Three important stages of the research process for doing simulation in the social sciences have been considered so far: namely the programming, analyzing and sharing computer simulations.
 All three of these aspects are done for virtually all published simulation models.
 There is, however, another stage of the research process that is virtually never done, but which needs to be considered.
 This is replication.
 The sad fact is that new simulations are produced all the time, but rarely does any one stop to replicate the results of any one else's simulation model.
 Replication is one of the hallmarks of cumulative science.
 It is needed to confirm whether the claimed results of a given simulation are reliable in the sense that they can be reproduced by someone starting from scratch.
 Without this confirmation, it is possible that some published results are simply mistaken due to programming errors, misrepresentation of what was actually simulated, or errors in analyzing or reporting the results.
-Replication can also be useful for testing the robustness of inferences from models.
-Finally, replication is needed to determine if one model can subsume another, in the sense that Einstein's treatment of gravity subsumes Newton's.
+Replication is needed to determine if one model can subsume another, in the sense that Einstein's treatment of gravity subsumes Newton's.